mitsuru-and-dd/mitsuru-and-dd/README.md

 ## Hello.

 *   ⚡ My name is DD.
 This is my space to show off my hobbyist projects.
 *   💬 Ask me about my TikTok account with over 150,000 followers.
+Or my 1980s home computers.
 *   🔭 I’m currently working on a new visual novel engine, for intermediate to advanced game developers.
 This will be based on the MonoGame framework, and should be able to target Windows, Mac, and Linux.

 ### Watch this space for more things to come.